denispeplin/so_notifier/README.md

 ### TODO

 - Organize code better and add tests
-- Simplify the algorithm for finding new questions
 - Provide Dockerfile
 - Add Github CI configurationa and the badge
 - Handle no-show errors in notify-rust library (stop waiting for it after some timeout)